Services and Programs /

-Capital's Conservatory of Music offers a wide range of summer music programs for middle school and high school students to educators.
-Wind and percussion camp, vocal and theater workshops or train in the Kodaly method — it’s here for you.
+Capital's Conservatory of Music offers a wide range of Summer Music Programs for middle school and high school students to educators.
+Wind and percussion camp, vocal and theater workshops or train in the Kodály method — it’s here for you.

 You are invited to come to Trinity to connect with other musicians from across the country for study, music, worship, and theological reflection.

 Summer music courses are the perfect opportunity for musicians, clergy, worship leaders, and anyone passionate about music ministry -- to further develop music skills, be energized, equipped, and renewed for ministry.